Keep current with knowledge base articles from METER Environment

 Three common challenges to making high-quality volumetric water content measurements are:

-- Making sure the probe is installed in undisturbed soil
+- Making sure the soil moisture sensor is installed in undisturbed soil

 - Minimizing disturbance to roots and biopores in the measurement volume